mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Shapechange transforms a voluntary subject into a normal (non-paranormal) critter, though the subject retains human consciousness. the subject can only assume the form of a critter whose base Stamina rating is 2 points greater or less than her own.
-Consult the Critters section,
-p.
-292, for the subject’s Physical attributes while in critter form.
+Consult the Critters section, for the subject’s Physical attributes while in critter form.
 Add 1 to the critter’s Base attribute Ratings for every hit the caster generates.
 Her Mental attributes remain unchanged. this spell does not transform clothing and equipment.
 Magicians